I don’t think it’s possible to run a website devoted to long-lasting products without doing a Tilley hat review.

 If you’re worried about skin damage, consider a broad-brimmed Tilley like the LTM6.
 It will do a top job of protecting your skin.

 This is one of the most impressive features of Airflo Tilleys.
 They will never be destroyed by angry baggage handlers.
-You can flatten them, roll them, fold them.
-It’s all good, they pop right back into shape.
+Flatten ’em, roll ’em, fold ’em.
+It’s all good, they’ll come back into shape.

-As I mentioned the LTM5 only weighs 3oz.
-That’s 80 grams!
+As I mentioned the LTM5 only weighs 3oz(80grams) That’s crazy!
 Are we weighing letter mail or hats here?

 So, what do you do after you pull your hat from the bottom of the suitcase?
 Take the crown and place it over your bent knee, grip the brim on either side and pull firmly to bring it back to shape.
 Adjust as necessary by hand and..
 Done.